Reviewed by: HU Medical Review Board | Last reviewed: August 2023 | Last updated: October 2023

 - tacrolimus (brand name: Prograf)

-Some immunomodulators (azathioprine and 6-mercaptopurine) are long-term treatments for IBD, because sometimes people have to take them for as many as 3 to 6 months before they experience improvements in their symptoms.
-Others (cyclosporine, tacrolimus, and methotrexate) generally take effect more quickly, often within a couple of weeks.
+Immunomodulators are usually long-term treatments for IBD because sometimes people have to take them for as many as 3 to 6 months before they experience improvements in their symptoms.
+Others generally take effect more quickly, often within a couple of weeks.

-What is the relationship between corticosteroids and immunomodulators?
+What is the difference between corticosteroids and immunomodulators?

 Because immunomodulators can take a long time to start working, sometimes healthcare providers will recommend that patients start taking a corticosteroid at the same time they start taking the immunomodulator.1,2 This is because corticosteroids generally take effect more quickly in improving a person’s symptoms.